Skip to main content

 Can Sun Nong Dan accommodate groups?

 • Groups are manageable here.
 The restaurant does not have published private dining information in our data, but the walk-in friendly format and extended hours make coordinating larger parties easier than at reservation-only spots.
-Call ahead if you are bringing six or more , no phone number is in our current record, so check Google Maps for the most current contact detail.
+Call ahead if you are bringing six or more, no phone number is in our current record, so check Google Maps for the most current contact detail.

 Does Sun Nong Dan handle dietary restrictions?

-• Traditional Korean braised short rib cooking is meat-forward and relies on soy, sesame, and fermented ingredients.
+• Traditional Korean braised short rib cooking is meat-forward and relies on soy, sesame, fermented ingredients.
 This is not a kitchen with an obvious vegetarian or gluten-free track record based on the cuisine type.
 If dietary restrictions are a primary concern, contact the restaurant directly before visiting.
 For a more explicitly accommodating Korean option in LA, Danbi may be worth checking.

 Can I eat at the bar at Sun Nong Dan?